Skip to Content

 • Barometric altimeter

-The large, 4-inch screen with dual-orientation, touchscreen display, and a wide array of available mounts lends this GPS versatility.
+The large, 4-inch screen with dual orientation, touchscreen display, and a wide array of available mounts lend this GPS versatility.
 It is also glove-friendly.

 Virtual Capabilities of the Montana 680t